 I think it was just copied over as boilerplate from the postinst (where it makes more sense).
 Thanks.

-#8 Updated by Brett Smith 12 months ago
+#8 Updated by Brett Smith about 1 year ago

 Brett Smith wrote:

 Still an issue as of the 2016-03-30 packages.

 Actually, this might be mistaken.
 It might be that the current packages are fine, but the postrm from previously-installed (and buggy) packages runs as you upgrade.
 If that's the case, there's really no way around this other than to go through, or somehow inhibit the buggy postrm from running.